Discrete physical states and correction terms in the Supersymmetric c=1 Model of String Theory: Discrete States and Currents

-i.e. is precisely what we are looking for.
-So our goal now is to derive the correction terms restoring the $BRST$-invariance of $W_{5}$ and to demonstrate the nonzero correlator involving the $V_{5}$ and $W_{5}$ operators.
-This would be a sufficient proof of the non-triviality of both $V_{5}$ and $W_{5}$ .
-We start with the $BRST$ invariance restoration.
-The strategy is the following.
-Consider the $BRST$ charge given by
+Our goal here is to derive the correction terms restoring the $BRST$-invariance of $W_{5}$ and to demonstrate the nonzero correlator involving the $V_{5}$ and $W_{5}$ operators.
+We start with the $BRST$ invariance restoration and we consider the $BRST$ charge given by